-Stock futures fall following Mnuchin comments on lending programs
+Stock futures trade mixed following Mnuchin comments on lending programs

 On Wall Street on Thursday, the S&P 500 rose 0.4% after spending much of the day flipping between small losses and gains

-U.S. equity futures are trading lower after Treasury Secretary Steven Mnuchin said that key pandemic lending programs at the Federal Reserve would expire on Dec.
+U.S. equity futures are trading mixed after Treasury Secretary Steven Mnuchin said that key pandemic lending programs at the Federal Reserve would expire on Dec.
 31.

 Continue Reading Below